cbcrg/tcoffee/docs/tcoffee_manual.rst

 Managing a collection of method files
 -------------------------------------
 It may be convenient to store all the method files in a single location on your system.
 By default, t_coffee will go looking into the directory ~/.t_coffee/methods/.
-You can change this by either modifying the METHODS_4_TCOFFEE in define_headers.h (and recompile) or by modifying the envoronement variable METHODS_4_TCOFFEE.
+You can change this by either modifying the METHODS_4_TCOFFEE in define_headers.h (and recompile) or by modifying the environement variable METHODS_4_TCOFFEE.

-Advanced Method Integration
+Advanced method integration
 ===========================
 It may sometimes be difficult to customize the program you want to use through a tc_method file.
 In that case, you may rather use an external perl_script to run your external application.
 This can easily be achieved using the generic_method.tc_method file.